Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Related Research

-Early approaches relied primarily on multispectral optical data. \citet{LIU201673} used Landsat-8 imagery and identified offshore platforms in general by exploiting temporal and positional invariance of detected objects. \citet{XU2020110167} analyzed Sentinel-2 and Landsat data, applying statistical filtering and thresholding followed by spatial selection within reported wind farm areas in the North Sea Basin to derive OWT locations.
+The identified research gap, is a consequence of progressive maturity of OWT mapping happening over the last decade.
+Earth Observation based OWT mapping evolved consistently, with central studies each providing new aspects and refinements to the approach and demonstrated the capabilities of Earth Observation data in mapping marine infrastructure. \citet{LIU201673} used Landsat-8 imagery and identified offshore platforms in general by exploiting temporal and positional invariance of detected objects. \citet{XU2020110167} analyzed Sentinel-2 and Landsat data, applying statistical filtering and thresholding followed by spatial selection within reported wind farm areas in the North Sea Basin to derive OWT locations.
+Both studies contribute by demonstrating that OWTs and other marine infrastructures can be detected in multispectral imagery with a spatial resolution ranging from 10~m to 30~m.

-Several studies demonstrated the suitability of SAR data for OWT detection. \citet{s19020231}, \citet{e21060556}, and \citet{WONG2019111412} applied constant false alarm rate (CFAR) to detect OWT locations in SAR imagery, leveraging the strong radar backscatter characteristics of turbine structures.
-These works laid an important foundation for SAR based OWT detection.
+In parallel, further studies demonstrated the suitability of SAR data for OWT detection. \citet{s19020231}, \citet{e21060556}, and \citet{WONG2019111412} applied constant false alarm rate (CFAR) to detect OWT locations in SAR imagery, leveraging the strong radar backscatter characteristics of turbine structures.
+These works laid an important foundation for SAR based OWT detection, by demonstrating this applicability.